PacktPublishing/AI-Powered-Commerce/README.md

 Commerce.AI is a suite of artificial intelligence (AI) tools for commerce, trained on over a trillion data points, to help brands build next-gen products.
 If you want to be the best commerce player on the block, using AI is a must.

 This book covers the following exciting features:
-Find out how machine learning can help you identify new market opportunities Understand how to use consumer data to create new products and services Use state-of-the-art AI frameworks and tools for data analysis Launch, track, and improve products and services with AI Rise above the competition with unparalleled insights from AI Turn customer touchpoints into business wins
+- Find out how machine learning can help you identify new market opportunities.
+- Understand how to use consumer data to create new products and services.
+- Use state-of-the-art AI frameworks and tools for data analysis.
+- Launch, track, and improve products and services with AI.
+- Rise above the competition with unparalleled insights from AI.
+- Turn customer touchpoints into business wins.
-Generate high-conversion product and service copy
+- Generate high-conversion product and service copy.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/180324898X) today!